Objects

 Dreaming About Losing Money: Meaning, Psychology & Symbolism

-Dreams of losing money often reflect anxieties around self-worth and security.
+Dreams of losing money may reflect concerns about self-worth or feelings of insecurity.

 Written by: DreamMeaning Editorial Team